 In 2001 he became not only the first Latino man to be Executive Director of the ACLU, but also the first openly gay man.
 In 2005 he was named one of Time Magazine's 25 Most Influential Hispanics.

 Trevor Burgess - Former CEO of C1 Financial

 Trevor Burgess is the former CEO of C1 Financial and is known as being the first openly gay CEO of a bank on the New York Stock Exchange.
 Before rising to the position of CEO, Burgess worked as an investment broker for Morgan Stanley for ten years.

 Burgess has been very vocal about his position as a gay CEO, in an effort to better represent the LGBT+ community.
 He was featured in The G Quotient-Why Gay Executives are Excelling as Leaders.
 In 2016 he stepped down as C1 Financial CEO following its acquisition by Bank of Ozarks.

 Mental health is an important issue to Clarke, who has spoken in the past about his husband's struggle with mental health.
-He also privately mentors fellow members of the LGBT+ community who work in the business sector, guiding them on how to come out among other things.
+He also privately mentors fellow members of the LGBTQ+ community who work in the business sector,.

-Portuguese banker, António Simões, is the current Chief Executive Officer of HSBC Bank, presiding over Europe and the UK.
+Portuguese banker, António Simões, is the current CEO of Santander Spain and former Chief Executive Officer of HSBC Bank.
 He previously worked for both McKinsey & Company and Goldman Sachs.

-He has always been open about his sexual orientation, and in 2015 was named number one in the Out at Work & Telegraph Top 50 LGBT Executives list.
+He has always been open about his sexualityty, and in 2015 was named number one in the Out at Work & Telegraph Top 50 LGBT Executives list.
 Prior to this, he was recognized by many publications for his status as an influential gay executive.